 Northern Ontario is largely uninhabited, and most of the province’s major population centers, including Toronto, are located in the southeastern corner, around the massive Lake Ontario.
-So-called Central Ontario, which is actually located nowhere near the middle of the province, is the scenic, nature-filled region, and can be found by driving a few hours in any direction from greater Toronto.
+Despite the name, so-called Central Ontario — the scenic, nature-filled region — can be found by driving only a few hours in any direction outside greater Toronto.
 Ottawa is about a four hour drive northeast of Toronto, and sits on Ontario’s border with Quebec.

 Canada’s largest city.

 Toronto is a sprawling city bordered on the south by the coast of Lake Ontario, with the downtown core located in a wide column of neighborhoods that extend perpendicular from Bloor Street in the north all the way to the coast of the lake (the Waterfront).
 Downtown Toronto is divided into dozens of distinctive neighborhoods, many of which are defined by their strong ethnic identities, such as Little Italy, Greek Town, Little Portugal, and Chinatown.
 Toronto’s answer to New York’s Times Square is Yonge and Dundas Square, a famously busy downtown intersection awash in garish billboard advertisements and flashing signs.